 There were tons of red flags I ignored because I was just on auto-pilot.
 I didn’t check the email address domain it was sent from.
 I also didn’t check the URL for the webpage it directed me to.
 I also didn’t even clue into the fact that the chatbot seemed a bit off in its responses.
 Luckily my intuition kicked in at the last second, and when I checked things over, it was very clear that I narrowly escaped being defrauded.

 Another personal experience I’ve been dealing with since 2019 has been Instagram scams.
 But what’s different is I’m not the one being targeted, my followers are.
-I’ve probably reported 20 fake Instagram accounts that have impersonated me and have messaged my followers trying to phish for personal information and money under the guise of me offering cryptocurrency coaching (something I don’t do).
+I’ve probably reported 50 fake Instagram accounts in the last year that have impersonated me and have messaged my followers trying to phish for personal information and money under the guise of me offering cryptocurrency coaching (something I don’t do).
 And this hasn’t just happened to me.
 So many other influencers in the personal finance space have had this happen to them too.

 This is just to say that these scammers are out there and they can target anyone.
 The good thing is, you can do something about it.

 Before diving into how we can better protect ourselves from fraud, I think it’s important to understand what kind of scams and fraud are out there.
 These fraudsters are getting smarter and more tech-savvy, so it’s important to stay up-to-date on potential cybercrime.

 In case you’re interested, CAFP actually has a list of the top 10 frauds targeting Canadians, and the numbers can be shocking.
 Let me go through the top 3.